mondoohq/terraform-provider-mondoo/docs/resources/custom_policy.md

 - `content` (String, Sensitive) Data as string to be uploaded.
 Must be defined if source is not.
 Note: The content field is marked as sensitive.
 To view the raw contents of the object, please define an output.
 - `overwrite` (Boolean) If set to true, existing policies are overwritten.
 - `source` (String) A path to the data you want to upload.
 Must be defined if content is not.
-- `space_id` (String) Mondoo Space Identifier.
-If it is not provided, the provider space is used.
+- `space_id` (String) Mondoo space identifier.
+If there is no space ID, the provider space is used.

 ### Read-Only